Automatic Model Extraction of the Match Standard in Symmetric--Reciprocal--Match Calibration: Automatic Parasitic Model Extraction

 Since $\bs{G}_a(\bs{\theta})$ must have a rank of 3 to be solvable, and its nullspace corresponds to the solution vector, the optimal choice of $\bs{\theta}$ should result in a minimal fourth singular value (ideally zero), which corresponds to the nullspace \cite{Strang1993}.
 Therefore, the fourth singular value corresponding to the nullspace of $\bs{G}_a(\bs{\theta})$ can be calculated at each frequency point and used to determine the parameter vector $\bs{\theta}$ that minimizes this value across all frequency points.
 This optimization procedure over the parameter vector $\bs{\theta}$ can be expressed as minimizing the average fourth singular value across all frequency points, described as follows:

 where $f_i$ refers to the $i$th frequency point, and $N$ is the total number of frequencies.
-Once $\bs{\theta}_\mathrm{opt}$ have been found, the parameters associated with the match standard are used to define its reflection coefficient accurately.
+Once $\bs{\theta}_\mathrm{opt}$ has been found, the parameters associated with the match standard are used to define its reflection coefficient accurately.

 The optimization procedure in \eqref{eq:3.3} can only be solved when dealing with an overdetermined system of equations, which requires having at least one additional measurement besides the match standard.
 This can be either a short or open standard that was assumed unknown during calibration.
 These standards are modeled similarly to the match standard.
 For the optimization itself, since singular values do not necessarily form a convex problem, a bounded global optimization method, e.g., differential evolution (DE) \cite{Storn1997} needs to be used.